 The better you know your audience and the more you personalize and customize as per the targeted subscribers or prospects, the higher the chances of sales you will have.

-Consistent product recommendation through emails will help not just boost email engagement but website traffic improving the overall website authority.
+Consistent product recommendations through emails will help not just boost email engagement but website traffic improving the overall website authority.